BHARATH-V-15/React.js-Portal-Works/README.md

-This is the copy of my portal works that I have been doing these days.
+This is the copy of my portal works.